Iniya-15/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

+# Name: Iniya E
+# Reg No: 24900540
-# Monitoring-Light-intensity-value-in-Thing-speak-cloud
+# Experiment-4
-# Uploading LDR sensor data in Thing Speak cloud
+# Monitoring Light intensity value in Thing speak cloud

 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.